 Need For Speed: Underground 2

 James Bond: Everything Or Nothing

-We visited North Korea twice in one year.
+I visited North Korea twice in one year.
 The first time was a happy time.
 It was summer and there were celebrations for a national holiday.
 There were parades, public dances, fun fairs and the Mass Games.
-The second time we visited, was winter.
+The second time I visited, was winter.
 Kim Jong Il had died, and the country was still in a period of mourning.
 There was a slight sense of uncertainty.
 All over the Pyongyang, monuments were being revised.
 And of course because it was winter it was decidedly more bleak.
 But still beautiful.
-North Korea is one the most strangely beautiful and fascinating places we've visited.
+North Korea is one the most strangely beautiful and fascinating places I've visited.

-During our second visit I had told our guide that I knew and liked the North Korean song 'Jindallae.'
+During my second visit I had told our guide that I knew and liked the North Korean song 'Jindallae.'
 While visiting a co-op farm, we were invited into the home of a family that lived on the farm, and the mother and her two children gave us a private performance with singing and accordion.
 Then our guide said something to the mother and to my delight she began to play the song.